fluentlabs-xyz/docs/developer-preview/connect-to-fluent-testnet.md

 This is the second devnet version of the Fluent chain explicitly designed for deploying and interacting with Wasm-based smart contracts, utilizing a compatible go-Ethereum execution environment.&#x20;

 {% hint style="info" %}
-Due to the possible issues in the testnet implementations, we can reset network any time to upgrade it to more stable version.
+Due to the possible issues in the testnet implementations, we can reset the network at any time to upgrade it to a more stable version.
 {% endhint %}

 ***